MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/controlled-folders.md

 Controlled folder access works by only allowing trusted apps to access protected folders.
 Protected folders are specified when controlled folder access is configured.
 Typically, commonly used folders, such as those used for documents, pictures, downloads, and so on, are included in the list of controlled folders.

 Controlled folder access works with a list of trusted apps.
-If an app is included in the list of trusted software, it works as expected.
-If not, the app is prevented from making any changes to files that are inside protected folders.
+Apps that are included in the list of trusted software work as expected.
+Apps that are not included in the list are prevented from making any changes to files inside protected folders.

 Apps are added to the list based upon their prevalence and reputation.
 Apps that are highly prevalent throughout your organization and that have never displayed any behavior deemed malicious are considered trustworthy.
 Those apps are added to the list automatically.